siddharth7113/open-data-pvnet/docs/getting_started.md

 - **Geostationary**: A satellite orbit where the satellite remains fixed relative to a specific point on Earth's surface, providing continuous observation of the same region.
 Commonly used in weather monitoring and solar radiation measurement.
 - **Geospatial Data**: Information about objects, events, or phenomena on Earth's surface, represented by geographic coordinates and often used in mapping and analysis.
+- **Lambert Azimuthal Equal Area projection**: A map projection that preserves area while minimizing distortion.
+It's particularly useful for mapping polar regions and is commonly used in meteorological applications, especially for regional weather forecasting.
+The projection maintains accurate representation of areas while sacrificing some angular relationships.
 - **Latitude**: The angular distance of a location north or south of the equator, measured in degrees.
 Important for determining solar angles and irradiance.
 - **Longitude**: The angular distance of a location east or west of the prime meridian, measured in degrees.
 Used in conjunction with latitude to pinpoint geographic locations.
 - **Spatial Resolution**: The level of detail in a geospatial dataset, often defined by the size of the grid cells or pixels representing the data.
 Higher resolution provides more detail but requires more storage and processing power.